Zynzynny-Zyn/Barebone-Passwordmanager/README.md

 ## Disclaimer

 This program's table is formated badly moreover this is in no way an alternative to a regular password manager.
-Though It could be used as a password managr.
+Though It could be used as a password manager.
 It should be noted that this is not secure in any way.
 The Database will be stored locally so security will depened on the user.

 ## Disclaimer for contributers